 Goal: to support public initiatives, impart new skills to the participants, and develop local expertise

 A series of workshops, master classes and training sessions on social project development, assessment and review of projects/programmes, and social entrepreneurship.
-The Academy offers trainings run in the course of a year on a voluntary and free of charge basis.
+The Academy offers trainings run in the course of a year on a voluntary and free of

 Supporting public initiatives and facilitating sustainable development across the Company’s geographies.